 The Argenziano serves a diverse and dynamic community, including English Language Learners in grades 1 through 5.
 Instruction at the Argenziano is customized for each child and follows the district core curriculum.
 Learn more.

 School report card

 The Argenziano School regularly reports demographic and student progress data to the Massachusetts Department of Elementary and Secondary Education (DESE).
 This data is used to develop the annual No Child Left Behind progress report card for the Argenziano School.
-The 2021 school report card for the Argenziano School is available on the DESE website.
+The 2022 Argenziano school report card is available on the DESE website.